 This experience of awe and sacrality is another dimension of spirituality discussed in Healing Earth.

 Read the Appeal for Dialogue to the Religious Leaders of the Earth.

-In addition to naming one's inner beliefs about nature and experiencing nature as sacred, a third dimension of spirituality in Healing Earth is the many beliefs and rituals that people in the religions of the world hold and practice in relation to the natural world.
+In addition to naming one's inner beliefs about nature and experiencing nature as awesome and sacred, a third dimension of spirituality in Healing Earth is the many beliefs and rituals that people in the religions of the world hold and practice in relation to the natural world.
 Approximately 80% of the people in the world identify themselves as members of a religion, so it is important to learn something about the value that major world religions place on the natural world.
 In each chapter of Healing Earth you will learn about religious teachings and practices of Indigenous People, Hinduism, Buddhism, Islam, Judaism, and Christianity as they relate to the natural world.